Ben-Voris/Hunters-Island-2025/docs/README.md

 doing over 5 mph for short bursts.

 Our first portage of the day was from Carp to Melon.
 It was busy&mdash;one couple and two groups of guys.
-The couple seemed to have their house in order and passed us without making an impression.
-But both groups of guys were carrying a menagerie of gear: packs, duffels, boxes, with both hands full of rods, paddles, and other gear.
-Though I always want to tighten up how we portage, when I see groups like them, I can't help but to think we're actually pretty good at it.
+The couple seemed to have everything under control and passed us without making an impression.
+But both groups of guys carried a menagerie of gear: packs, duffels, plastic boxes, and every guy had both hands full of rods, paddles, and other gear.
+Though I always want to tighten up how we portage, when I see a crew like them, I can't help but to think we're actually pretty good at it.

-On another of the Knife river portages, we met a couple, and their seven-year-old and five-year-old girls.
-Mom told us that both daughters were experienced voyageurs and were both &ldquo;portage queens&rdquo;.
-The older had made her first canoe trip at age 3 on Seagull Lake and said that she remembered how fun it was to portage to Alpine for a picnic.
+On another of the Knife river portages, we met a couple with their seven-year-old and five-year-old girls.
+Mom told us that the older daughter was an experienced voyageurs and that both were &ldquo;portage queens&rdquo;.
+The older had made her first canoe trip at age 3 on Seagull Lake.
+She recalled how much fun it was to portage to Alpine for a picnic.
 The younger raised her arms and yelled &ldquo;Yay!&rdquo; whenever mom or dad said &ldquo;portage queen&rdquo;.

 Around 12:40, we stopped for lunch on the west campsite on Robbins Island.
 It's so lovely that we took an extra 15 or 20 minute rest.

-I had trouble finding the Knife Lake narrows.
-Or rather, I went directly to them but couldn't believe that what I was looking at was &ldquo;the narrows&rdquo;
-because it is *narrow*.
-We stopped, looked at maps, and cursed for several minutes before realizing what I had first taken us to was the narrows&mdash;so small and rocky that we could barely float through it.
+I had forgotten how narrow the Knife Lake narrows are.
+I took us directly to them but the passage was so narrow, shallow, and rocky that I doubted that we were in the right place.
+So, we paddled past, turned back, stopped, and spent a few minutes looking at the map and GPS and cursing, until we were convinced that we were there.
+The narrows were tight enough that we had to take care in passing through.

 BWCA portages, especially on the border route, are usually easy to spot because they're heavily used and get regular maintenance.
 To my surprise, the Little